TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/HowToUpdateDocs.rst

 more work or a decision, for example

 *  `Link to changelog <https://github.com/TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/issues/110>`__
 *  `How can we get changes added to documentation early?
-And what is master: master or latest release? <https://github.com/TYPO3-Documentation/T3DocTeam/issues/133>`__
+And what is master: main or latest release? <https://github.com/TYPO3-Documentation/T3DocTeam/issues/133>`__
 *  `Add information when page / manual was last reviewed and what state it is in <https://github.com/TYPO3-Documentation/T3DocTeam/issues/73>`__
 *  `Find a workflow for reviewing / updating / refining manuals <https://github.com/TYPO3-Documentation/T3DocTeam/issues/7>`__